uym2/MinVar-Rooting/README.md

 ```
 show that leaves `000009` and `000010` are sampled at time 9.36668 while nodes `000011` and `000012` are sampled at time 11.3667.

+**Note:**
+- The sampling time for every leaf must be specified.
-**Note:** These times are assumed to be forward; i.e, smaller values mean closer to the root of the tree.
+- These times are assumed to be forward; i.e, smaller values mean closer to the root of the tree.

+### Outgroups Rooting (OG)
+* Outgroup Rooting `-m OG -g <OUTGROUPS>` maximizes the number of outgroup to ingroup triplets in the tree (i.e. maximizes the number of triplets of the forms (o,(i,i)) and (i,(o,o)) where i is an ingroup species and o is an outgroup species).
+* The outgroups must be defined when using the outgroup rooting method.
+* Outgroups may be defined with a file `-g <OUTGROUP_FILE>` or with a list surrounded by quotation marks `-g "OUTGROUP1 OUTGROUP2 ..."`.

 ### Output
 `FastRoot.py` with `-o` will output to the specified destination.
 Without `-o`, it prints the tree to standard output (stdout).
 The optimal score of each tree is printed to stderr by default; you can direct it to a file using `-f`.